mnr/writing-wip/dimensions_living_book/Bingo.md

 Each player has two bingo cards.
 (I could play more, but two is the norm.
 And I've learned to stick to the norm.
 Mostly.
 Occasionally. *It's complicated*.)

 A small bowl sits in the middle of our table.
 It might be empty or it might contain change.
 At the beginning of each round, we contribute one nickel per card, placing the coins in the bowl.
 Two cards, two nickels.
 Therefore, we call this game nickel bingo.
 Four people at the table times two cards results in eight nickels in the bowl.
 Which equals forty cents.
 Instead of two nickels, we may deposit one dime.
-If someone deposits a quarter, they can remove fifteen cents from the bowl.
+If someone deposits a quarter, they can remove fifteen cents.

 If I forget my jar of nickels, I sponge off Greta.
 She’s gracious, but I worry this will strain our relationship.
 Her change includes quarters, dimes, pennies, and sometimes dollar bills.
-Non-nickels cause confusion.
 For God’s sake, don’t bring foreign currency.
 This would precipitate another *official memo*.

 Before I remove money from the bowl, I am *inordinately* clear about my action and intention.
 Someone might misconstrue sudden movement.
 Fortunately, weapons are not allowed in our building.